 As we re-read the scriptures we can start looking for those words and phrases in scripture such as “therefore”, “since” and “above all else” and “remember” or various synonyms of these or combinations as in “let us therefore….”
 What we’ll find is not so much what one sister calls “the keepins & the doins” nor will we find various churchy catch phrases which have been promulgated and repeated for generations.
 You won’t find James, Peter, John or Paul (who thought they were living in the last days) writing to the brethren saying, “Above all else you gotta get out there and win more souls for Jesus” or “you gotta watch world events” or many of the other “you gottas” often promulgated by many preachers from the pulpit.
 Instead we will see an emphasis on love, good works and living sanctified lives as new creatures in Christ yielding to God’s Holy Spirit working in us to grow (mature) to perfection.

 Paul wrote, “Therefore, as the elect, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering; bearing with one another, and forgiving one another….
-But above all these things put on love, which is the bond of perfection” (Col. 3:12-14 NKJV).
+But above all these things put on love, which is the bond of perfection.
+And let the peace of God rule in your hearts, to which also you were called, in one body; and be thankful.
+Let the word of Christ dwell in you richly in all wisdom, teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.
+And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through Him” (Col. 3:12-17 NKJV).
 James wrote, “Pure and undefiled religion before God and the Father is this: to visit orphans and widows in their trouble, and to keep oneself unspotted from the world” (James 1:27 NKJV).
 When figuratively “the role is called up yonder” you might say our Teacher won’t be asking about church attendance records, church committee meetings, sermons preached, special doctrinal understandings, Hebraic idioms or Christian websites.
 Instead, He will ask about your love through taking care of those physical and emotional needs of “the least of these my brethren” and how you had done it unto Him.
 Showing God’s love and obeying Him is what pure religion and being a Christian is all about.
 There will be a lot of people failing the final exam– religious people, full of biblical knowledge, who never noticed others who were hungry, thirsty or just lonely.
 They, along with other religious folk who even cast out demons in Christ’s name and did many mighty works, but didn’t do the will of the Father in Heaven, also will have failed the true final exam.
 They will have ignored what was truly important that was written in the Book.
 We are to be those who keep His commandments which are based on loving God with all our heart, soul and mind and loving our neighbor as ourselves.
 We are to have the very mind of Christ in us and reflect who He is by our thoughts and deeds.

 God considers us His new creation (I Cor.
 5:17).
 Like His physical creation, God is figuratively saying about us “let there be light.”
 We can see that since we are saved by grace through faith we have become His workmanship created in Christ Jesus for good works (Eph.
 2:10).
 The word translated “workmanship” is the same Greek word poyeema that is used only one other place in the Bible.
 It is translated “things that are made” in Rom.
 1:20.
 Just as in God’s creation “the invisible attributes of God are clearly seen by the things that are made (poyeema)”, so it is to be with us as new creatures in Christ who are His “poyeema” workmanship created in Christ Jesus for good works.
 We are like the leaves and the sunsets.
 His invisible attributes should be clearly seen in us– His loving kindness, His tender mercies, His goodness, His willingness to forgive, His grace and all that He is.
 In Christ Jesus we are to be salt and light to the world– to the just and the unjust for we are His “poyeema” reflecting in our lives all that He is.
 In your life today and every day as His new creation “let there be light.”
 Let’s in essence be living the gospel that we share and reflect His love, all to the glory of God.